 There’s no better way to celebrate the warm summer months than with a trip to Wrigley Field for a baseball game.
 Grab a hot dog and a beer, and settle in for the afternoon.
 Wrigley Field isn’t just a popular locale for Chicagoans, it’s actually a national historic landmark.
 Whether you’re a Cubs fan or not, you need to visit The Friendly Confines at least once.

 Tickets can be expensive, but more affordable options are available if you don’t mind sitting in the bleachers or taking standing room.
 There isn’t really a bad seat in the place.
 If you’re visiting with kids, you can go on a Kids Sunday when the first thousand kids to enter get to run the bases after the game ends.
+You could even compare the prices for some of the other baseball games that you can get involved with like uspbl.com/single-game-tickets/

 - Endless Food or Beer Festivals